DarrenN/darrenknewton.com/source/_posts/2011-10-30-mirror-site-and-convert-to-pdf.markdown

 comments: true
 categories: [Code, Bash, PDF, wget, wkhtmltopdf]
 keywords: code, bash, pdf, wget, site, mirror, convert, wkhtmltopdf
-description: "Use wget and wkhtmltopdf to mirror a site and convert to PDFs"
+description: "How to use wget and wkhtmltopdf to mirror a site and convert to PDFs : Unix, OS X"
 ---

 A friend of mine emailed me the other day with a quick question: _"What's an easy way to convert an entire site to PDF?
 Are there tools for this?"_